-The Human Resources and Federal Programs Departments of the Richmond County School System collaborate to ensure that children enrolled in Title 1 schools are not served at disproportionately high rates by ineffective, out-of-field, or inexperienced instructors.
+2. Describe how the school will ensure that The Human Resources and Federal Programs Departments of the Richmond low-income and minority children enrolled County School System collaborate to ensure that children enrolled in Title 1 in the Title I school are not served at schools are not served at disproportionately high rates by ineffective, disproportionate rates by ineffective, out-of-field, out-of-field, or inexperienced teachers. or inexperienced instructors.
 We will look at the School Improvement Dashboard equity data, which includes data factors about teacher effectiveness, experience, and background provided at the district and school level.
 We concentrate on identifying disparities, assessing district and school systems and programs that may have contributed to these injustices, and then adopt strategies/activities to alleviate those inequities.
 Our district improvement plan, which will include an equity component and improvement goals, will address the observed gaps.
 In addition, we assist school leaders in the scheduling process by giving statistics to help them make the best scheduling decisions for student achievement.
 To recruit elite talent, we conduct various career fairs, offer a virtual fair, attend college and university fairs, and use technology avenues.
 We also operate our Grow Your Own initiative in collaboration with our local university's Teach Richmond program.
 Stipends are available in high-need areas.
 We also used a PQ ESSA automated software to offer certification information, out-of-field status, and teacher suggestions for specific courses.
 The department of communication assists schools with branding and provides professional development to school interview panels.

-3. Provide a general description of the Title I instructional program being implemented at this Title I school.
-Specifically define the subject areas to be addressed and the instructional strategies/methodologies to be employed to address the identified needs of the most academically at-risk students in the school.
-Please include services to be provided for students living in local institutions for neglected or delinquent children (if
+3. Provide a general description of the Title I The Augusta Public Library has partnered with the school system and has instructional program being implemented at made it easy for students to access their resources.
+The School's Media this Title I school.
+Specifically define the Specialist has cataloged books by Lexile levels and can help students pick subject areas to be addressed and the appropriate materials.
+Teachers have implemented silent sustained reading to instructional strategies/methodologies to be ensure that students have at least 15 minutes of uninterrupted time each employed to address the identified needs of morning. the most academically at-risk students in the school.
+Please include services to be provided for students living in local institutions for neglected or delinquent children (if applicable).